Read This First

 Not quite.
 A good branch does not postpone clarity.
 It gives the reader a way to carry clarity into the next question.

 Correct.
-Here, useful next steps include justified, optimism, and economics.
+Here, useful next steps include information, statistics, and incentives.
 The links are not decoration; they show where the pressure continues.

 Not quite.
 Links matter only when they help the reader think.
 Empty branching would make the archive busier but not wiser.